Skip to main content

 Point 1

-Avoid drastic changes after a single signal.
+Avoid radical changes after a single signal.

 Point 2